-The trial service period shall will provide the Employer with the opportunity to observe the employee's work and to train and aid the employee in adjustment to the position, and to revert such an employee whose work performance fails to meet required standards.
+The trial service period will provide the Employer with the opportunity to observe the employee's work and to train and aid the employee in adjustment to the position, and to revert such an employee whose work performance fails to meet required standards.

-- An employee who has been appointed from one classification to another classification within the same or different department and who fails to satisfactorily complete the trial service period shall-will be reverted to a position within that department in the classification from which he/she wasthey were appointed. - Where no such vacancy exists, such employee shall-will be given fifteen (15) calendar days' written notice prior to being placed on a Reversion Recall List for his/hertheir former department and former classification and being removed from the payroll. - An employee's trial service period may be extended up to three (3) additional months by written mutual agreement between the Division Director or designee, the employee and the Union prior to expiration of the trial service period and subject to approval by the Presiding Judge.
-Notice of the decision to extend the trial service period will be filed with the Seattle Human Resources Director. - 10.4.4 Employees who have been reverted during the trial service period shall will not have the right to appeal the reversion. - The names of regular employees who have been reverted for purposes of reemployment in their former department shall-will be placed upon a Reversion Recall List for the same classification from which they were appointed for a period of one (1) year from the date of reversion.
+- 10.4.1 An employee who has been appointed from one classification to another classification within the same or different department and who fails to satisfactorily complete the trial service period will be reverted to a position within that department in the classification from which they were appointed. - 10.4.2 Where no such vacancy exists, such employee will be given fifteen (15) calendar days' written notice prior to being placed on a Reversion Recall List for their former department and former classification and being removed from the payroll. - 10.4.3 An employee's trial service period may be extended up to three (3) additional months by written mutual agreement between the Division Director or designee, the employee and the Union prior to expiration of the trial service period and subject to approval by the Presiding Judge.
+Notice of the decision to extend the trial service period will be filed with the Seattle Human Resources Director. - 10.4.4 Employees who have been reverted during the trial service period will not have the right to appeal the reversion. - 10.4.5 The names of regular employees who have been reverted for purposes of reemployment in their former department will be placed upon a Reversion Recall List for the same classification from which they were appointed for a period of one (1) year from the date of reversion.